senzing-garage/sz-sdk-components-grpc-web/sdk-components-web/README.md

 ### Customizing

 There are some limitations when using web components.
-Because of the way that browsers treat the dom inside of the component tags themselves, the content inside a tag is not directly accesible.
+Because of the way that browsers treat the dom inside of the component tags themselves, the content inside a tag is not directly accessible.
 It means styling a sub element like so:

 ```css
 sz-search-results sz-search-result-card {